Clinical Concierge LVN - MoGo Urgent Care

 - American Heart Association Healthcare Provider BLS certification required

-At MoGo Urgent Care we are on a mission to bring Modern Urgent care to Monterey County.
+We are on a mission to bring Modern Urgent care to Monterey County.
 Our goal is to provide the finest-quality services to advance highly reliable, evidence-based healthcare in Monterey and surrounding counties, resulting in a vibrant, engaged, healthy population and an aligned medical provider community.
 Our Employees are an important part of this process because their work directly influences our success and the health of our community.

 Assigned Work Hours: